The Capitol Valley Regional Service Authority for Freeways and Expressways (CVR-SAFE)

 Call boxes are the yellow telephone boxes installed along highways.
 They provide direct access to motorists who need assistance.
 Whether it’s a flat tire, an empty tank of gas or an auto accident, chances are that one day you will need help on the highway.
 Use of the call box is free.
 Motorists are responsible for paying for towing and most other roadside assistance charges.

 Installation of the call boxes began in April 1994.
-Currently, there are approximately 600 call boxes installed on about 750 miles of highway in seven counties.
-The call boxes are spaced on average two miles apart.
+Currently, there are approximately 350 call boxes and over 100 “Roadside Assist” call 511 signs installed on about 750 miles of highway in seven counties.

 The call box program is financed from an annual $1 charge on all registered vehicles in the participating counties.
 The Council of Governments provides the staffing and management for the Capitol Valley Regional Service Authority For Freeways and Expressways (a.k.a.
 Capitol Valley Regional SAFE, CVR-SAFE).